bluz71/platters_app/README.md

 * #### [Browser navigation with React components](https://bluz71.github.io/2017/12/22/browser-navigation-in-react-components.html)
 The main content React components use HTML5 pushState such that browser navigation correctly transistions through client-side page changes.

+* #### Live Search Result
+Artists and Albums search results will update live as a user is typing in search terms.
+Note, debounce of 500ms is used control how often search results are retrieved from the back-end server.

+* #### Busy submission buttons
+Form submission buttons, such as the Albums filter Select button, will display a spinner icon whilst the submitted form is being processed.